Amzn-Matt/se_project_express/README.md

 - MongoDB

 **Next Steps**
-To further improve this project I will enable the server to receive auhtentication data as well as assign user ID's dynamically to created clothing items to ensure each user can have their own unique clothing items.
+To further improve this project I will enable the server to receive authentification data as well as assign user ID's dynamically to created clothing items to ensure each user can have their own unique clothing items.